What You Need to Know About Park Naturalist

 Is There Job Demand for Park Naturalists?

-In 2016, there was an estimated number of 22,300 jobs in the United States for Park Naturalist.
+There were about 22,300 jobs for Park Naturalist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.3% which is above the national average.
 The Bureau of Labor Statistics predicts 1,400 new jobs for Park Naturalist by 2026.
-The BLS estimates 2,000 yearly job openings in this field.
+There will be an estimated 2,000 positions for Park Naturalist per year.

 The states with the most job growth for Park Naturalist are Colorado, New Hampshire, and Utah.
 Watch out if you plan on working in Rhode Island, New Mexico, or Maryland.
 These states have the worst job growth for this type of profession.